seapagan/pyBlog/README.md

 The entire site can be locked down, returning a `503 Service Unavailable` error for all anonymous users, or any registered users below 'Staff' level.
 This can be done by the **Superuser only** from the sidebar or menu.
-It can also be done from the local teminal, in the Django project directory using the below management commands :
+It can also be done from the local terminal, in the Django project directory using the below management commands :

 ```bash
 python manage.py maintenance_mode <on|off>
 ```

-During Maintenence mode, a banner is shown at the top of the screen to remind any logged in users that the site is unavailable to the public in general.
+During Maintenance mode, a banner is shown at the top of the screen to remind any logged in users that the site is unavailable to the public in general.

 ### Running behind a Proxy

-If you are running the site behind an HTTP proxy (`Nginx` for example), it is posible the Geo-location wil not work, as the IP address will be blank or wrong.
+If you are running the site behind an HTTP proxy (`Nginx` for example), it is possible the Geo-location wil not work, as the IP address will be blank or wrong.
 We would need to modify the `REMOTE_ADDR` HTTP header to use the address from `HTTP_X_FORWARDED_FOR`.
 There is a middleware installed in the application to do this, however it is disabled by default.
 Try without first (this is a security